+- A. Members shall, at the time of their retirement or resignation in good standing, receive payment based on the members' rate of pay at retirement or resignation for 60% of the accumulated sick leave up to a maximum of 1200 sick leave hours After 1200 hours, payment shall be at 25% of accumulated sick leave.
 Payment under this Section shall be as provided in Ohio Revised Code Section 2113.04.
-All severance pay shall be paid at the members' current rate of pay.
-In the event a member dies as direct result of injury sustained in the course of his employment, the member's spouse, or secondarily, his or her estate shall be paid on a hour for hour basis for his/her unused sick leave.
+All severance pay shall be paid at the member's current rate of pay.
+In the event a member dies as a direct result of injury sustained in the course of his employment, the member's spouse, or, secondarily, his or her estate shall be paid on an hour-for-hour basis for his/her unused sick leave. - B. Provided a member gives notice by October 1, a member may elect to cash our not more than one hundred (120) hours of sick time in the first pay in December of each year.
+The member must have a minimum of four hundred eighty-hours in the member's sick bank after electing to cash out.
+Payment under this Section shall be at one half (1/2) of the member's rate of pay at the time of payment. - 24.6.

-24.6.
 Injury Leave With Pay.
 A member shall be allowed injury leave with pay for each service connected injury, according to the provisions of this Section.
 A member shall be eligible for injury leave for a period not to exceed six (6) calendar months (1040 work hours).
 Additional increments of thirty (30) calendar days of injury leave may be granted at the discretion of the Safety Director, up to six (6) additional calendar months (1040 work hours), for a maximum total of twelve (12) calendar months (2080 work hours) of injury leave.
 Once a member returns from injury leave to full or restricted duty, subsequent time off from work for medical appointments or prescribed physical therapy caused by the service-connected injury and which occur during the member's scheduled shift hours will qualify for injury leave pay provided the member has injury leave time still available.
 The injury leave pay will be for no more time than the scheduled work time missed to commute to and from the appointment and to attend the appointment, but will not exceed four (4) hours for each appointment, unless specific circumstances justify approval of additional time.
-The member will make a good faith effort to schedule appointments outside of his or her regular shift hours and, failing that, to schedule appointments in a way that causes the least possible disruption to department operations.

-A. Member's Responsibilities.
+The member will make a good faith effort to schedule appointments outside of his or her regular shift hours and, failing that, to schedule appointments in a way that causes the least possible disruption to department operations. - A. Member's Responsibilities.
 A member must report each service connected injury to his or her immediate supervisor within twenty-four (24) hours of such injury, provided that the member is not incapacitated from making such a report.
 In the absence of the member's immediate supervisor, the injury may be reported to any on-duty supervisor.
 The member must complete and submit to the Director of Human Resources an Injury/Accident Report.
 In addition, the member must pursue a claim for workers' compensation benefits.
 Should the City require the member to be examined by a qualified physician, other than the member's own personal physician, for purposes of determining whether injury leave is warranted or, if approved, whether injury leave should be continued, the member shall cooperate by submitting to such an examination and by authorizing the release of appropriate medical reports to the City.